argarc03/LightSeeker/README.md

 ### - Unique enemies randomly generated
 ### - Colossal bosses who will test your skills

-This games uses [gulp](http://gulpjs.com/) for building and tasks automation.

-You can install gulp with npm:

 ## Fights with a renovated [Active Time Battle](https://www.giantbomb.com/active-time-battle/3015-95/) style!

-### Build

 Attack or block at the right moment!
 Because you need to restore your actions.
 Watch the enemy’s moves carefully.